Awards are great, but it’s the cheerleaders who really deserve the prize.

 Writing can be such a solitary activity, making the connections that online writing facilitates all the more valuable.
 I always begin my entries under the delusion that I’m merely sending words out into the void for my own amusement, but I have to admit that I am gratified by each “star” that shows up in my dashboard and every comment is appreciated and cherished.

-Thanks you all for all of your support.
+Thanks to you all for all of your support.

 All three awards ask for other blog nominations, and I’ll post an all-inclusive list at the end of this post.